ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 1. Your deployment has a recent full backup and there is no activity after the backup was taken that needs to be replayed.
 2. If you entered a time to recover to that is **after** the current time or is past latest available point-in-time recovery point.

-In both cases the recovery is usually still successful, but there won't be an entry in the logs to check the exact time the database was restored to.
+In both cases the recovery is usually still successful, but there won't be an entry in the logs to check the exact time that the database was restored to.